RossiHou/RossiHou/Readme.md

 I describe myself as someone who enjoys exploring the geospatial domain.
 I aim to innovate new theories and methods for spatial prediction and factor exploration to contribute to sustainable development.
 While I can't guarantee that these methods will heal the world, I will contribute all my efforts and try to have fun here.

 Besides, I used to provide English listening and translation subtitle services for NBA videos, including official content, interviews, and post-game press conferences for players.
-As a Lakers fan, I must admit translating for Anthony Davis can be quite annoying due to his speed and content.

 PS1: I am a whisky nerd, I enjoy most of the Scotch and some of the Burbon.
 GlenDornoch 18 (BW edition) and Bookers burbon are my favorites!